apache/kylin/website/_docs/howto/howto_upgrade.md

 ## Upgrade from 1.5.1 to v1.5.2
-Kylin v1.5.2 metadata is compitible with v1.5.1, your cubes don't need upgrade, while some actions need to be performed:
+Kylin v1.5.2 metadata is compatible with v1.5.1, your cubes don't need upgrade, while some actions need to be performed:

 #### 1. Update HBase coprocessor
 The HBase tables for existing cubes need be updated to the latest coprocessor; Follow [this guide](howto_update_coprocessor.html) to update;